nicholsonz/Insure-CRM/README.md

 ![Screenshot from 2024-06-09 17-45-28](https://github.com/nicholsonz/Simple-CRM/assets/77360596/c628d162-4d34-4430-808d-8ad100b96f98)
 ![Screenshot from 2024-06-09 17-46-02](https://github.com/nicholsonz/Simple-CRM/assets/77360596/acfc4280-db08-427c-bea2-d8a707b3e12e)

+## Features
+* Multi-user environment with assigned rights
+* Responsive
+* Tables are searchable and sortable
+* Easy to setup and use

 ## Requirements - May or may not work on earlier versions of apps
 * Apache or Nginx
 * PHP 7.4 +